getify/You-Dont-Know-JS/get-started/ch4.md

 That's the intended order to read this book series.

-However, books 2, 3, and 4 can generally be read in any order, depending on which topic you feel most curious about and comfortable exploring first.
+However, Books 2, 3, and 4 can generally be read in any order, depending on which topic you feel most curious about and comfortable exploring first.
 But I don't recommend you skip any of these three books—not even *Types & Grammar*, as some of you will be tempted to do!—even if you think you already have that topic down.

 Book 5 (*Sync & Async*) is crucial for deeply understanding JS, but if you start digging in and find it's too intimidating, this book can be deferred until you're more experienced with the language.
 The more JS you've written (and struggled with!), the more you'll come to appreciate this book.
 So don't be afraid to come back to it at a later time.